AmeenShaikh025/AmeenShaikh025/README.md

 🔭 I’m currently working as a React dev who wants to work in backend

-🌱 I’m currently planning to learning - Backend
+🌱 I’m currently planning to learn - Backend

 📫 How to reach me: https://www.linkedin.com/in/ameen-shaikh-513815158/